Discover Audiology

 Hearing Aid Dispensers

 Hearing Aid Dispensers can check the health of people's ears, identify any hearing loss and programme hearing aids.
 To become a Hearing Aid Dispenser, you will take the Level 5 (higher) apprenticeship in England as an apprentice HAD or the trainee Hearing Aid Dispenser role (foundation degree) in Scotland, Wales and Ireland.
 For entry onto either of these courses, you’ll need a Level 3 qualification e.g., BTEC Health and Social Care, T-level or A-level Science and GCSEs in English, Maths and a Science.
-Mature applicants can be accepted with relevant science-related work experience, without a Level 3 qualification.
+Applicants aged over 19 can be accepted with relevant science-related work experience, without a Level 3 qualification.

 Audiology Practitioners

 (Trainee) Audiology Practitioners know how to fit and programme hearing aids, and they help people to learn how to use them.
 They are also trained in triage and repair and wax removal.
-This is an entry-level role, involves training on-the-job and is open to anyone with GCSEs in English, Maths or Science.
+This is an entry-level role, involves training on-the-job and is open to anyone ideally with GCSEs in English, Maths or Science subjects.

 Home visits team